telus/terraform-aws_elasticache_cluster/README.md

 # terraform-ec_instance

-A terraform module for managing EC instances running Redis
+A terraform module for managing Elasticache instances running Redis

 * Assumes you're making your instances in a VPC